JustAProgrammer01234/JustAProgrammer01234/README.md

 ## Facts about me:
 - I'm a high school student.
 - I LOVE playing Doom.
 (You can clearly see that because of my pfp but idc.)
+- I usually code when I feel like it.
+- I'm currently working on a [game](https://github.com/JustAProgrammer01234/Parkour).

 <!--
 **JustAProgrammer01234/JustAProgrammer01234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.